chalabaj/Snafu/README.md

 * Timestep of 4 au appears to be most suitable for hopping algorithm, but that depend on the PES complexity and some testing is always recommended as to minimize the number of hops.
 Timestep between 2-8 au should be sufficient.

-* Hops are only allowed for pot. energy differences with less than 0.5 eV by default.
-Higher energy transitions generally lead to poor energy conservation.

 ## How to run
 1) System requirements: